binxio/push-to-registry-gh-action-workflow/README.md

 # .github/workflows/push-to-registry.yaml

-A ready-to-use Github action workflow for [pushing container images to ghcr.io](push-to-registry.yaml)
+A ready-to-use Github action workflow for pushing container images to ghcr.io.

 - builds a multi-architecture image for amd64 and arm64
 - pushes into the container registry corresponding to the repository